d4rk-d4nph3/Myra/README.md

 ### Todos
  - [x] Add support for more layers such as ARP.
+ - [ ] Replace that ugly coordinate map plot with a beautiful Choropleth.
  - [ ] Generate Top 10 list for each layer depending upon count.
  - [ ] Generate varieties of plots for statistics such as sankey, doughnut, tree, etc.
  - [ ] Support output in HTML and PDF.